buengese/wikiteam-dumper/README.md

 # WikiTeam - dumpgenerator

-Hard fork of wikiteam/dumpgenerator.py MediaWiki dumping script.
-Ported to Python 3 for a personal project.
-Contains a number of fixes.
-Made public because meh.
-Will probably be upstreamed at some point.
+Hard fork of wikiteam/dumpgenerator.py MediaWiki dumping script taken from [WikiTeam/wikiteam](https://github.com/WikiTeam/wikiteam/).
+Ported to Python 3 because of internal needs.
+Also contains a number of fixes.
+Will probably never be upstreamed because Python 3 ports pr's have been actively ignored for years.
+Might be superseded by a proper rewrite by the original authors at some point.